Hub Climbing Mississauga is open to members and ten punch pass holders.

 WHAT ACCESS WILL I HAVE DURING MY RESERVATION?

-Access includes roped climbing areas, bouldering areas, and the weight zones.
+Access includes roped climbing areas.
 Certain areas or rooms may have additional occupancy restrictions.
 Thanks for your patience and assistance in not crowding tight spaces.
-Markham foam pit will be closed therefore the climbs above the pit will be unavailable

 HEALTH AND SAFETY PRECAUTIONS RELATED QUESTIONS

 HEALTH RISKS.
 Our staff may ask you to leave the gym if they consider your health status to be a risk to others.
 If you postpone your reservation because of your health condition or because of isolation, there will be no cancellation fee.